dafny-lang/dafny/README.md

     static method MethodSourceName() returns (inputs : seq<([parameter-types])>)

 where the method is static and the return type is a sequence built of types matching the parameters your test is expecting.

+The Java compiler will convert the above code into JUnit; the C# compiler will convert it into XUnit.

 # License